cosmos/cosmos-sdk/x/ibc/applications/transfer/spec/01_concepts.md

 ### UX suggestion for clients

-For clients that want to display the source of the token, it is recommended to one of the following alternatives:
+For clients that want to display the source of the token, it is recommended to use one of the following alternatives:

-- **Use a relayer service**: Available relayer services could map the each denomination trace info and return the chain path timeline for each token (i.e `origin chain -> chain #1 -> ... -> chain #(n-1) -> final chain`).
+- **Use a relayer service**: Available relayer services could map the denomination trace to the chain path timeline for each token (i.e `origin chain -> chain #1 -> ... -> chain #(n-1) -> final chain`).
 Clients are advised to connect to public relayers that support the largest number of connections between chains in the ecosystem.
 - **Map trace information directly:** If the chain you are connected is also connected to each of the channels from the denomination trace information, then it is possible to retrieve the chain path timeline directly through a series of queries:

 1. Query the full denomination trace.